Calotis cuneifolia: Description

-Calotis cuneifolia, the purple burr-daisy, is a species of daisy found in many parts of eastern and central Australia.
-A small herbaceous plant to 60 centimetres tall.
-Blue or purple flowers form at any time of year, but mostly seen in spring.
+Taxonomy and naming

+Calotis cuneifolia was first formally described in 1810 by Robert Brown and the description was published in The Botanical Register: Consisting of Coloured Figures of Exotic Plants, Cultivated in British Gardens; with their History and Mode of Treatment.
 The type specimen was collected by Allan Cunningham on the banks of the Lachlan River in 1817.
 The specific epithet "cuneifolia" refers to the wedged shape leaves.

+Distribution and habitat

+Purple burr-daisy grows in grassland and forests in a variety of soils in New South Wales, Queensland, Victoria, South Australia and the Northern Territory.